 These notes aim to get you familiar with the interactive use of Unix for day-to-day organizational and programming tasks, as well as to introduce you to the art of writing shell scripts.
 A natural question that you might have is, "Why should I learn Unix?"
-Entire essays could be devoted to this topic, but in the context of computational physics, let us first observe that Unix is the operating system of choice for many computational physicists, especially those who do significant development of new programs, as well as those who use very large and powerful computers (i.e. those involved in High Performance Computing (HPC)).
+Entire essays could be devoted to this topic, but in the context of computational physics, you should be aware that Unix is the operating system of choice for many computational physicists, especially those who do significant development of new programs, as well as those who use very large and powerful computers (i.e. those involved in High Performance Computing (HPC)).
 Unix is powerful, extensible, and in the case of Linux, the code for the entire operating system is so-called open source, meaning it is non-proprietary and can be modified by any user as he or she wishes.
-Additionally, Linux is generally available free of charge, which is important for those on a budget, especially if they operate a large number of computers.
-Of course, this fact doesn't constitute a particularly compelling argument from a scientific or operational point of view, but in the "real world", and certainly in academia, affordability often does make a huge difference.
-I could go on, but perhaps it is sufficient to conclude by stating that in the current era, most physicists would consider at least a basic knowledge of Unix to be an essential part of the training of undergraduate physics students.
+Additionally, Linux is generally available free of charge, which is important for those on a budget.
+I could go on, but perhaps it is sufficient to simply assert that in the current era, most physicists would consider at least a basic knowledge of Unix to be an essential part of the training of undergraduate physics students.
+(For those of you who use Macs, note that Mac OS is based on a version of Unix so that you can practice what is covered below using the Terminal application that you can hunt down with the Finder.
+Finally, as a side remark, it is worth noting that most, if not all, of your smartphones are running some form of Unix!)

-Having provided some rationale for our study, let us first note that Unix is an operating system (OS), which we can loosely define as a collection of programs (often called processes) that manage the resources of a computer for one or more users.
+Let us first observe that Unix is an operating system (OS), which we can loosely define as a collection of programs (often called processes) that manage the resources of a computer for one or more users.
 These resources include the CPUs (Central Processing Units or cores), network facilities, terminals, file systems, disk drives and other mass-storage devices, printers, and many more.
-During the course, one common way you will be encouraged to use Unix is through a command-line interface; you will type commands to create and manipulate files and directories, start up applications such as text-editors or plotting packages, communicate with other machines etc. etc. Today, the most common way of interacting with a Unix system is via a desktop environment, or GUI (Graphical User Interface).
-As with the analogous systems on PCs, Macs, smartphones etc. these GUIs largely eliminate the need to issue commands by providing intuitive visual metaphors for most common tasks.
-However, the command-line approach is still well worth mastering for a variety of reasons, including: